FOREX-Dollar steadies after one-day slide worries bulls

 By Patrick Graham

-LONDON, July 22 (Reuters) - The dollar struggled on Wednesday after profit-taking drove its biggest decline in a month in the previous session, casting more doubt on whether it can rally further after a year of gains.
+LONDON, July 22 (Reuters) - The dollar lost more ground on Wednesday after profit-taking drove its biggest decline in a month in the previous session, casting more doubt on whether it can rally further after a year of gains.

-Sterling was the standout in a morning of generally muted moves on major currency markets, up almost half a percent on the latest comments from Bank of England policymakers in support of higher interest rates.

-The dollar had sunk almost 1 percent in U.S. and Asian time on Tuesday, hurt by poor earnings and the lack of more impetus for a month-long surge driven by expectations the Federal Reserve will raise interest rates by December.
+The U.S. currency sank almost 1 percent in U.S. and Asian time on Tuesday, hurt by poor earnings and the lack of more impetus for a month-long rally due to expectations the Federal Reserve will raise interest rates by December.

-It was broadly unchanged against both a basket of currencies and the euro in morning trade in Europe.
+The dollar gained around 25 percent against the euro and a basket of currencies from June of last year to mid-March, and more analysts still think it will rise than believe it has run its course.

 “The dollar has definitely run out of steam for a moment,” said Piotr Matys, a currency strategist with Rabobank in London.

-“Still, the fact that the Fed is going to raise rates at some stage this year means we remain constructive.
+“Still, the fact that the Fed is going to raise rates at some stage this year means we remain constructive on the dollar.
 Sentiment towards the euro is weak and we think it is a sell on the rallies.”

-The U.S. currency gained around 25 percent against the euro and a basket of currencies between June of last year and mid-March, and more analysts still think it will rise than believe it has run its course.

-Bank of America Merrill Lynch’s head of G10 FX strategy Athanasios Vamvakidis said he remained bullish on the dollar, given his expectation of a Fed rate rise in September.